Do You Need Collision Coverage on an Older Car?

 Affordability

-Sometimes it might be easier and less expensive to pay a higher monthly premium for auto insurance than to have to pay cash for a new car.
+Occasionally, paying a larger monthly premium for auto insurance would be easier and less expensive than having to pay cash for a new car.

-It should be mentioned that none of these states require drivers to have their collision insurance current.
-However, as was already said, most lenders demand it as a lease requirement.
+It should be noted that none of these states mandate that drivers maintain collision car coverage.
+But as was mentioned, the majority of lenders require it as a condition of a lease.

 Everybody wishes to reduce their auto insurance costs.
 For this reason, they revert to liability-only coverage after their lease expires.
 However, this is just one method of saving costs.